-- all members of staff will undertake appropriate safeguarding training on an annual basis in accordance with the Local Safeguarding Children Partnership advice and we will evaluate the impact of this training; - all staff know how to manage disclosures - - all staff know the indicators of abuse and neglect for specific safeguarding issues such as child criminal exploitation and child sexual exploitation; - staff understand the need to be vigilant as multiple safeguarding issues will overlap with one another; - staff are aware of the risk factors that increase the likelihood of involvement in serious violence: - staff understand the importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least termly, to provide them with relevant skills and knowledge to safeguard children effectively; - all staff members, governors and regular volunteers have access to the National Online Safety platform and can access any of the webinars through this platform - DSLs attend training every two years; and in addition to formal training, their knowledge and skills are refreshed at regular intervals, at least annually. - The DSL, the deputy designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will participate in one of the multi-agency training courses available online or face to face through recognised training providers, at least once every three years - Safer Recruitment training is available to all relevant staff and governors who are involved in the recruitment process. - CPD plan has built in Safeguarding training - 4.4 At SSWL Academy, we are alert to safeguarding issues in the local area and ensure that all staff have training appropriate to these matters as they arise.
-Currently, there are numerous safeguarding challenges mainly involving the deprivation in this locality and how these are exacerbated by the global pandemic, these are being addressed through staff training and close liaison with appropriate bodies. - 4.5 All regular visitors, temporary staff and volunteers to our academy will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
-(See Appendix 2) - 4.6 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex B of 'Keeping Children Safe in Education' (2021) provides links to guidance on specific safeguarding issues.
+- all members of staff will undertake appropriate safeguarding training on an annual basis in accordance with the Local Safeguarding Children Partnership advice and we will evaluate the impact of this training; - all staff know how to manage disclosures; - all staff know the indicators of abuse and neglect for specific safeguarding issues such as child criminal exploitation and child sexual exploitation; - staff understand the need to be vigilant as multiple safeguarding issues will overlap with one another; - all staff have an understanding of the expectations, applicable roles and responsibilities in relation to the filtering and monitoring systems and processes in the academy; - staff are aware of the risk factors that increase the likelihood of involvement in serious violence; - staff understand the importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe

+- all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least termly, to provide them with relevant skills and knowledge to safeguard children effectively; - all staff members, governors and regular volunteers have access to the National Online Safety platform and can access any of the webinars through this platform - DSLs attend training every two years; and in addition to formal training, their knowledge and skills are refreshed at regular intervals, at least annually. - The DSL, the deputy designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will participate in one of the multi-agency training courses available online or face to face through recognised training providers, at least once every three years - Safer Recruitment training is available to all relevant staff and governors who are involved in the recruitment process.

+4.4 At SSWL Academy, we are alert to safeguarding issues in the local area and ensure that all staff have training appropriate to these matters as they arise.
+Currently, are a concern in this locality and are being addressed through regular updates in weekly staff meetings and training